 - Ezekiel’s Valley of Dry Bones,

-- and many other scenes
+- and many other events from Scripture

 The Early Church emerged from Israel, and we inherited the Israelite’s ancient love for icons.
 Like the early Jewish synagogues, the catacombs and the most ancient Christian Churches were filled with holy icons.